top of page

 And somewhere between that moment and go-live, the transformation stopped being yours.

 Not because of bad technology.
 Not because of a bad team.
-Because no system existed to keep your intent intact as execution took over.
+Because no system existed to define, govern, and preserve business meaning and decision logic as execution scaled.

 • Intent is captured but not governed before execution begins